-California's appropriative water system and the priority system are built on the understanding that water may not be available to all water right holders in all years.
-The Division has the authority to curtail diversions under water rights based on availability of water.
-The Division relies upon reported water use, described in more detail below, to make decisions regarding curtailments.
-If a curtailment notice is issued, a compliance certification is required in order to document receipt of the notice and confirm cessation of diversion.
-Riparian right holders on a stream are considered to have the same priority.
+California's appropriative water rights system and the priority system are built on the understanding that water may not be available to all water right holders in all years.
+Particularly when water supplies are limited due to drought conditions, the Division has the authority to determine that water is not available for diversions under water rights based on water supply conditions and notify diverters (this was referred to as a Notice of Unavailability in 2021).
+The Division relies upon historical reported water use, described in more detail below, to make decisions regarding water availability1.
+Recently, the Division has only issued Curtailment Orders after the SWRCB has adopted an emergency regulation.
+When a Notice of Unavailability or Curtailment Order is issued, a compliance certification is required in order to document receipt of the notice and confirm cessation of diversion.
+Riparian rights on a stream are considered to have the same priority.
 If there is not enough natural flow to meet their combined demands, then they must share the available supply.
-Violations may result in fines of \$1,000 per day, and \$2,500 per AF diverted or used in excess of a valid water right.
+If a water right holder diverts water after being notified that water is not available under their right, it may result in fines of up to \$1,000 per day, and \$2,500 per AF not lawfully available under a valid water right.